Tanq16/containerized-security-toolkit/README.md

 * An image that contains many security focussed tools
 * Base Dockerfiles to be used for building other images from the same awesome experience of the container

-The security focussed image is also available to be directly pulled from docker hub.
-A GitHub CI Action builds and pushes the images to docker hub monthly and on every commit.
+The security focussed image is available to be directly pulled from docker hub.
+A GitHub CI Action builds and pushes the images to docker hub 4 times every month and on every commit.
 The Apple Silicon images are built using [Buildx](https://docs.docker.com/buildx/working-with-buildx/).

 The image is called `sec_docker` and it has the [cli-productivity-suite](https://github.com/tanq16/cli-productivity-suite) preinstalled i.e., a funky shell along with customized `vim` and `tmux`.
 The base Dockerfiles also have the same experience to build off it.
+The golang executables are built and copied over from another docker container which is built once a month over at the [tool_builder](https://github.com/tanq16/dockers_tool_builder) repo.

 Read the conventions and example workflow.
 They work for me, but feel free to define your own.